-Forest Strategy: In the first two years of control efforts (2019-2020), efforts may be focused on lightly invaded areas, as well as heavily invaded pockets, or "islands", embedded within the low-density areas.
-The objective is to cover and "clean" substantial acreage, and to isolate and "frame" the remaining heavily infested areas.
+Forest Strategy: In the first three years of control efforts (2020-2022), efforts are focused on lightly invaded areas, as well as heavily invaded pockets, or "islands", that are embedded within the low-density areas.
+The objective is to treat and "clean" substantial acreage, and to isolate and "frame" the remaining heavily infested areas.

-In years three and four (2021-2022), the initial areas are retreated.
-Then, new areas are covered, including moderately invaded areas, while continuing to isolate the heavily-compromised patches.
+In years four and five (2023-2024), the initial areas are retreated.
+New areas are then covered, including moderately invaded areas, while continuing to isolate the heavily-compromised patches.

-The same strategy continues in succeeding years, always retracing over previously-treated areas, and moving into the edges of the more heavily invaded zones, until complete coverage is accomplished.
+The same strategy continues in succeeding years, always retracing previously-treated areas, and moving into the perimeter of the more heavily invaded zones, until complete coverage is eventually accomplished.